Veronica Schneider

-Verónica Schneider Rodríguez (born 16 December 1978, in Caracas, Venezuela) is a model and actress.
+Verónica Schneider Rodríguez (born 16 December 1978, in Caracas, Venezuela) is a Venezuelan model, actress and beauty pageant titleholder.

 Biography

 Schneider was born in Caracas, Venezuela to María Elisa (sociologist) and Pablo Schneider (musician).
 As Miss Monagas 1997, she competed in the Miss Venezuela 1998 pageant and was Miss World Venezuela 1998.
 In November of that year, she went to the Seychelles to compete in the Miss World 1998 pageant, where she did not make it to the semi-finals.
 She also studied Computer Science at Universidad Central de Venezuela.